CountryGuide/React-Sandbox/client/README.md

 >Note: this feature is available with `react-scripts@0.4.0` and higher.

-If your app uses a browser API that you need to mock in your tests or if you just need a global setup before running your tests, add a `src/setupTests.js` to your project.
+If your app uses a browser API that you need to mock in your tests or if you just need a rootReducer setup before running your tests, add a `src/setupTests.js` to your project.
 It will be automatically executed before running your tests.

 For example: